Exporting to the U.S.—frequently asked questions

 Here are answers to some frequently asked questions to help you take advantage of opportunities south of the border.

 To sell in the U.S., your options include using a distributor or agent, acquiring an existing local business, opening a physical presence in the U.S., selling online, selling indirectly through another company, or some combination of these different options.
 Logistics and distribution have a big impact on your exporting project, so you should begin by creating a carefully researched and planned market entry strategy.

-BDC’s free eBook How to Succeed in Foreign Markets: A Guide for Entrepreneurs provides a good overview of what needs to be covered to create a market entry plan.
+BDC’s free guide Growing in International Markets: A Guide for Entrepreneurs provides a good overview of what needs to be covered to create a market entry plan.

 The U.S. is not one market, but a collection of many different markets divided by regions.
 It may be easiest to pick one state or region, then expand afterwards.